๐Ÿ”๏ธ South Dakota Eviction Notice Laws

 • Itemized Statement: Required for any deductions โ€” must accompany the balance returned

-• Allowable Deductions: Unpaid rent, damages beyond normal wear and tear, cleaning costs if unit left unreasonably dirty
+• Allowable Deductions: Unpaid rent, damages beyond normal wear and tear, unreasonable cleaning costs

 • Penalty: Wrongful withholding entitles the tenant to recover the amount wrongfully withheld